Davis Webb: New York Giants (first stint)

 During Week 16 of the 2017 season, it was revealed that Spagnuolo had Webb take snaps with the first-team in practice that week, for the first time that season.
-Despite this, Webb was inactive for the Week 16 game versus the Arizona Cardinals.
+Despite this, Webb was inactive for the Week 16 game against the Arizona Cardinals.
 He was promoted to second-string for the final game of the season.

-On September 2, 2018, Webb was waived by the Giants after they claimed six players off waivers that day.
+On September 2, 2018, Webb was waived by the Giants.

 New York Jets

-On September 4, 2018, Webb was signed to the New York Jets' practice squad.
+On September 4, 2018, Webb was signed to the practice squad of the New York Jets.
 He was promoted to the active roster on November 10, 2018, to serve as the backup to Josh McCown following an injury to rookie starter Sam Darnold.
-Webb was released as part of final roster cuts on August 31, 2019.
+Webb was released as part of final roster cuts on August 31, 2019, having not seen any action in his year with the team.

 Buffalo Bills

 Webb was signed to the Buffalo Bills' practice squad on September 2, 2019.
 He signed a reserve/future contract with the Bills on January 6, 2020.

-On September 5, 2020, Webb was waived by the Bills and signed to the practice squad the next day.
-He was elevated to the active roster on December 28 for the team's Week 16 game against the New England Patriots, and reverted to the practice squad after the game.
+Webb was waived by the Bills on September 5, 2020, and signed to the practice squad the next day.
+He was elevated to the active roster on December 28 for the team's Week 16 game against the New England Patriots, then reverted to the practice squad after the game.
 On January 26, 2021, Webb signed a reserves/futures contract with the Bills.

-On August 31, 2021, Webb was again waived by the Bills and resigned to the practice squad a day later.
-On November 14, 2021, he made his NFL debut against the New York Jets during garbage time.
+On August 31, 2021, Webb was again waived by the Bills, and re-signed to the practice squad a day later.
+On November 14, 2021, more than two years after first signing with the Bills, Webb made his NFL debut, against the Jets during garbage time.
 His contract expired when the team's season ended on January 23, 2022.

 New York Giants (second stint)

-On February 7, 2022, the New York Giants signed Webb to a reserve/futures contract.
+On February 7, 2022, the Giants signed Webb to a reserve/futures contract.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
-On October 8, 2022, Webb was elevated from the practice squad for week 5 game against the Green Bay Packers.
-Webb was once again promoted to the active roster from the practice squad on January 7, 2023, ahead of Week 18 to start against the Philadelphia Eagles.
-This was Webb's first career NFL start, over 5 years after he was drafted.

-In his first career start after six seasons in the NFL, he completed 23 of 40 attempts with 168 yards and threw his first career touchdown pass to Kenny Golladay, as well as a rushing TD as the Giants lost 16-22.
-His practice squad contract with the team expired after the season ended on January 21, 2023.
+On October 8, 2022, Webb was elevated from the practice squad for the Week 5 game against the Green Bay Packers.
+With the Giants choosing to rest starter Daniel Jones for the playoffs, Webb was promoted to the active roster for the team's Week 18 game against the Philadelphia Eagles.
+This was Webb's first career NFL start, over five years after he was drafted.
+In his first and only career start, he completed 23 of 40 attempts for 168 yards, throwing one touchdown and rushing for another, the only touchdowns of his playing career.
+The Giants lost the game 16–22.
+Webb's practice squad contract with the team expired after the season ended on January 21, 2023.